Troon-Technologies-LLC/TriQuetaSmartContract/docs/Technical_Document.md

 1. Creating new Brand with `transactions/createBrand.cdc` transaction.
 2. Creating new Schema with `transactions/createSchema.cdc` transaction.
 3. Creating new Template with `transactions/createTemplate.cdc` transaction.
+4. Update the Template Mutable data for a specific attribute with `transactions/updateTemplateMutableAttribute.cdc` transaction using Admin Account.
+5. Update the Template whole Mutable data with `transactions/updateTemplateMutableData.cdc` transaction using Admin Account.
+6. Lock specific Template with `transactions/lockTemplate.cdc` transaction using Admin Account.
-4. Create NFT receiver with `transaction/setupAccount.cdc` transaction for the end-user who will receive the NFT.
+7. Create NFT receiver with `transaction/setupAccount.cdc` transaction for the end-user who will receive the NFT.
-5. Mint NFT and transfer that NFT to given address(having NFT-receiver) with `transactions/mintTemplate.cdc` transaction.
+8. Mint NFT and transfer that NFT to given address(having NFT-receiver) with `transactions/mintTemplate.cdc` transaction.

 You can also call scripts to fetch and verify the data, basic scripts would be